Eurocrypt 2026

 Submissions must not substantially duplicate work that any of the authors has published elsewhere or has submitted in parallel to a journal or any other conference/workshop that has proceedings.
 Accepted submissions may not appear in any other conference or workshop that has proceedings.
 IACR reserves the right to share information about submissions with other program committees to detect parallel submissions and the IACR policy on irregular submissions will be strictly enforced.

 Articles will not be reviewed by reviewers who have a conflict of interest with at least one author of the submission.
-Submissions must adhere to the IACR Policy on Conflicts of Interest.
+Submissions must adhere to the IACR Policy on Conflicts of Interest, which is also explained below.

 Conflicts of interest